LUMIA-Group/distance_transformer/README.md

 - `ASPEC Chinese to Japanese`
 - `WMT14 English to German`

+For instance, if you want to prepare dataset iwslt14de2en/en2de, run the corresponding data preparation script

+`cd preprocess`
+`bash prepare-iwslt14.sh`

 ## Distance Preparation
 To run our syntactic based model, the sytactic distance of sourcce language sentence must be firstly generated, and the scripts here could be directly run.

+For instance, if you want to prepare syntactic distance of source language iwslt14de2en, which is German, run the corresponding distance preparation script(data preparation must be completed first)

 `bash distance_iwslt_de2en.sh`